yaogara/yaogara-ark/content/plants/strychnos-toxifera.md

 Curare is a collective term for arrow, dart, and harpoon poisons prepared by diverse Amazonian peoples.
 Within this plural tradition, Strychnos toxifera is a principal species used in “pot curare” preparations in several regions, complementing other botanical lineages of curare such as those based on Menispermaceae (e.g., tube curare) (Planchon 1888; Henriette’s Herbal)[2].
 Key points of cultural context include:

 - Principal ingredient: In many locales, S. toxifera is cited as the defining ingredient of strong curare, with other Strychnos spp. contributing to regional variants of lower or differing potency (Henriette’s Herbal; Bisset 1990)[1][2].
 Neighbouring communities sometimes exchange vines or pastes, reflecting intergroup trade and ecological knowledge networks.
 - Social significance: Beyond subsistence hunting, curare may figure in initiation rites, demonstrations of skill, or narrative traditions, although ceremonial roles vary widely by ethnolinguistic group and historical period (Amazon Frontlines 2021)[7].
-As a non-visionary “power” preparation, curare stands in contrast to teacher plants such as [[Banisteriopsis caapi]], occupying a distinct ethical and practical domain centered on provisioning, technique, and restraint.
+As a non-visionary “power” preparation, curare stands in contrast to teacher plants such as [[plants/banisteriopsis-caapi]], occupying a distinct ethical and practical domain centered on provisioning, technique, and restraint.
 - Interface with biomedicine: Knowledge of curare-inspired neuromuscular blockade helped catalyze the development of modern muscle relaxants and anesthesia.
 While d-tubocurarine became emblematic in surgical settings, the clinical concept and use pathway emerged from long-standing Indigenous practice with curare (Britannica 2023; Wikipedia 2023)[5][9].

 Historical and contemporary ethnographies emphasize that curare is a craft knowledge—comprising plant identification, seasonal timing, preparation sequences, and social protocols—held by specialists and often embedded in gendered divisions of labor and community safeguards.